-- Article 2 Liberal education courses cover eight core areas: "Literature and Arts," "Historical Thinking," "World Civilization," "Philosophy and Moral Reasoning," "Civil Awareness and Social Analysis," "Quantitative Analysis and Mathematics," "Physical Science," and "Life Science." - Article 3 Liberal education and core competencies courses shall be approved and offered in accordance with the spirit of Article 1 of the Regulations. - Article 4 Liberal education courses may be offered: - 1.
-By Invitation: After discussion in the Center's Curriculum Committee, the Center may invite and consult with related academic programs to recruit external experts/scholars or ask NTU faculty members to offer the courses. - 2.
+- Article 2 Liberal education courses cover eight core areas: "Literature and Arts," "Historical Thinking," "World Civilization," "Philosophy and Moral Reasoning," "Civil Awareness and Social Analysis," "Mathematical, Digital, Quantitative Analysis," "Physical Science," and "Life Science." - Article 3 Liberal education and communication and career development courses shall be approved and offered in accordance with the spirit of Article 1 of the Regulations. - Article 4 Liberal education courses may be offered: - By Invitation: After discussion in the Center's Curriculum Committee, the Center may invite and consult with related academic programs to recruit external experts/scholars or ask NTU faculty members to offer the courses. - 2.
 By Application: NTU faculty members may file applications and offer the courses with the approval of the Curriculum Committees of the academic program, the college, and the Center after review.